aaronj1335/aaronj1335.github.com/_posts/2014-07-18-if-underscore-was-written-in-es6.md

 surprised by how readable [the iterators spec][iterspec] is. it's basically got three parts.

 - `Iterable`'s: anything with a specifically-named function that creates an iterator
-- `Iterator`'s: objects with a `next` method that produce items
+- `Iterator`'s: objects with a `next` method that produces items
 - `IterableResult`'s: objects with a value and a "done" flag

 so let's make an iterable. if you're not familiar with the idea of [symbols][],